GaikwadPrasad/PCB-Designs/README.md

 - There’s currently no description or documentation for each design — consider adding notes, images, and pin descriptions in future commits.
 - You can add *Gerber outputs*, *schematic previews*, or *board photos* for better clarity.

-## 📄 License

-This repository does not currently include a license.
-Add one (e.g., MIT) if you want to share it publicly.